My Favorite Botanicals

 BOTANICALS FOR TEA

-My top picks for functional botanicals I love adding to my teas:
+My top picks for functional botanicals I love adding to my loose leaf tea:

 • Red Clover– isoflavones such as biochanin A, genistein, and daidzein give red clover an anti-inflammatory effect.
 It’s also effective at easing menopause symptoms and helping prevent osteoporosis